Matt Holmes

 He paused.
 Tried again.
 “Okay.
 If I’m pricing at that level.”

-That small correction is the whole engagement in a sentence.
-“Going that high” frames the price as climbing somewhere you don’t belong.
+“Going that high” framed his pricing as climbing somewhere it didn’t belong.
 “Pricing at that level” frames it as a deliberate business decision.
-The words shape the belief underneath, and the belief shapes everything else, from the offer design to the marketing to whether the founder can sleep at night.
+The words shape the belief underneath, and the belief shapes everything else, from the offer design to the marketing to whether you can sleep at night.

 Over the next year Matt raised prices across the suite.
-He added group coaching and a higher-tier mentorship product at price points that would have been unthinkable when we started.
+He added group coaching and a higher-tier mentorship product at price points that would’ve been unthinkable when we started.
 He stopped leading with “affordable” as a selling point.
-And then the audience he had been certain would never pay high-ticket filled the mentorship roster faster than he expected.
+And then the audience he’d been certain would never pay high-ticket filled the mentorship roster faster than he expected.

 The boldest test of all came with the new BookBub course.
 Instead of recording the curriculum first and hoping it sold, we ran a paid cohort before the curriculum existed.
 People paid real money to learn the material live, on a price tag set deliberately high, and Matt taught the course into existence with real buyers in the room.
 The course was validated before a single lesson was recorded.